ansible/ansible/docs/docsite/rst/user_guide/index.rst

 Interacting with data
 =====================

-* I need to access sensitive data like passwords with Ansible.
-How can I protect that data with :ref:`Ansible vault <vault>`?
 * I use certain modules frequently.
 How do I streamline my inventory and playbooks by :ref:`setting default values for module parameters <module_defaults>`?

 Advanced features and reference